arushi-3/website/content/projects/skateboard.md

 {{< img src="files/Bench-skateboard.jpg" alt="Sketch" width="80%">}}

+##### Assembly

 I then moved on to assembling all the parts, which had been manufactured by this time.
-During this process, I realized that the foam board was to weak to hold the weight of the motors.
+During this process, I realized that the foam board was too weak to hold the weight of the motors.
 So, I cut and drilled holes into a piece of scrap metal instead.

 {{< img src="files/Wheels-skateboard.jpg" alt="Sketch" width="80%">}}
 {{< img src="files/Final2-skateboard.jpeg" alt="Sketch" width="80%">}}